spatie/laravel-mix-purgecss/README.md

 | `globs`      | Matches all files in `app/` and `resources/` | Determines which files should be scanned for selectors |
 | `extensions` | html, js, jsx, ts, tsx, php, vue | Determines which file types should be scanned for selectors |

 Note that if you override `extensions`, the defaults will be lost!
-Globs are merged with the default globs.
+Your custom globs are merged with the default globs.
 If you need to fully replace the globs, use the underlying `paths` option instead.

 ### Example custom configuration